jgabaut/sprites4curses/README.md

 The file format expected is compatible with `s4c-file` specs, see `sprites.py` or `sheet_converter.py` for info about the basic file format.

 ### Prerequisites <a name = "prerequisites_animate"></a>

+  To use the Raylib extension, you need to have installed `raylib`.
+Refer to lib docs for help: [link](https://github.com/raysan5/raylib#build-and-installation).

+### Raylib extension <a name = "raylib_ext"></a>

+  To produce the Raylib `./demo`, run:

+  - `./configure --enable-raylib=yes && make rebuild`

+  In case you want to include `animate.h` as Raylib extension in a C file, you should define this macro to make sure the included declarations work as expected:

+  - `S4C_RAYLIB_EXTENSION`

 ### Terminal capabilities <a name = "terminal_capabilities"></a>